 We picked the Basenji as a low maintenance dogs for a few reasons.
 The main reason being that they’re truly independent dogs who don’t mind spending some time alone.
 In a way, you can think of them an “introverted” dogs.

-Nevertheless, the Basenji is still affectionate and loves its humans.
-One concern is that they’re fairly energetic dogs and require an hour of daily exercise.
+Nevertheless, the Basenji is still affectionate towards his owners.
+One concern is that they’re energetic and require an hour of daily exercise.
 A long walk through the park will be fine, but expect them to wander off following scents.

 Large Low Maintenance Dogs